Ventive Standard Terms and Conditions of Sale

 21 Cancellation, variation and withdrawal:

 You may cancel your Ventive Service and Reporting plan within the first 14 days or thereafter with notice of 90 days of your intention to cancel by email to firstname.lastname@example.org.
 If you cancel or fail to make payment when due, you will no longer receive the features and benefits of the plan, and your Ventive products will not be covered by the ongoing warranty.
 Our services are subject to withdrawal or variation at any time.
 We will let you know at least 90 days in advance of withdrawing the service and will refund any sums you have paid in advance for services that will not be provided.
+Any cancellation after the initial 14 days will still require the full payment for that annual subscription plan.
 Any variation to these terms and conditions will be posted online at ventive.co.uk

 We take any complaint seriously and we’ll do our best to resolve the issue right away.
 If we need more time to investigate, we’ll let you know and keep you updated.
 And please contact us if you have any questions or complaints about any product or service.
 You can do that by email at email@example.com or visit ventive.co.uk.
 You can also contact us by calling our customer service team on +44 20 8560 1314.
 We are open 9.00am – 5.00pm Monday to Friday.